FreeCAD/FreeCAD-documentation/wiki/PartDesign_Pad.md

 #### Up to face

 The pad will extrude up to a face in the model that can be chosen by clicking on it.

+#### Two dimensions

+This allows to enter a second length in which the pad should extend in the opposite direction (into the support).
+The directions can be switched by ticking the **Reversed** option.

 ### Length